 Now and then, writing assignments drop into your lap, like manna from heaven.

-Last week, the editor of an Arkansas lifestyle magazine emailed, asking me to write a cover story about American nostalgia for classic cars.
+A couple years ago the editor of an Arkansas lifestyle magazine emailed, asking me to write a cover story about American nostalgia for classic cars.
 A younger writer had failed to deliver this article so the editor was in a panic.
 She found me through an internet search.

 Naturally I jumped on the assignment, cranked the article out in a day, and am several hundred dollars better off for my labors.

 A couple of years ago, the editor of Beer Connoisseur Magazine emailed, asking me to write an article about Scottish beers and microbreweries.
 The result—a nice article published in a prestigious magazine, for which I was paid twice my usual rate.

 Another time, the editor of a national classic car magazine called, requesting an article about a car museum in Sacramento, California.
 The payout was substantial and included a pleasant three days, on assignment, exploring Sacramento in style, all expenses paid.

 In another example, the editor of a northwest regional magazine called asking for a roundup article about team running relays in the region.
 This assignment led to another roundup assignment about recreated historic forts around the Pacific Northwest, then another roundup about luxury lodges in the Pacific Northwest, and most recently, a piece about romantic fall getaways.
 Plus a dozen other stories…and we’re still going strong.

 I can go on and on with more examples of writing assignments that have fallen into my lap, but I'm sure you get the idea.

 As you become published more frequently, you will find this happening to you.
 There are a variety of reasons that an editor goes looking for freelance writers, and there are ways to make sure that they find you.